-The GDPR applies to 'controllers' and 'processors' of personal data.
+The GDPR, like the DPA, applies to 'controllers' and 'processors' of personal data.
 Employers are the controllers of personal data relating to their employees, and they may pass this data on to processors such as their HR or payroll provider.
 Additional care will need to be taken and guidance sought if employee data is being transferred outside of the EU.